backdrop-contrib/salvattore/README.md

 Install and enable the module as usual.
 Then select Salvattore as a style plugin in views.

-*You are supposed* your own CSS code for your masonries, but in case you are in a hurry visit the settings page (admin/config/user-interface/salvattore) and enable the default CSS file.
+*You are supposed* to write your own CSS code for your masonries, but in case you are in a hurry visit the settings page (admin/config/user-interface/salvattore) and enable the default CSS file.
 Also, you can use this default CSS file as you base.